 Design framework

-The project team created a design framework to guide the early design stages.
-The development of the design involves many different steps that include input from Indigenous communities, the public and stakeholders, as well as expert and review committees.
+The integrated project team (NCC, PSPC and the TA) created a design framework to guide the early design stages.
+The development of the design is based on several studies and is informed by input from Indigenous communities, the public and stakeholders, as well as expert and review committees.

-The integrated project team (NCC, PSPC and the TA) has also developed performance criteria against which it will evaluate the bridge’s final conceptual design.
-These criteria are based on planning and design principles that were the subject of a public consultation in the fall of 2020 and approved by the NCC board of directors in June 2021.
+The team has also developed performance criteria to evaluate the bridge’s final concept design options.
+These criteria are based on planning and design principles that were the subject of a public consultation in fall 2020 and were approved by the NCC’s board of directors in June 2021.

 • 1995: The bridge is designated a National Historic Civil Engineering Site by the Canadian Society for Civil Engineering.